hucker/pathql/README.md

 ### Filters

-Filters are composable objects that match files based on attributes such as size, age, suffix, stem, or type.
-Each filter can be combined using boolean operators:
+Filters are composable objects that match files based on many of the attributes exposed by the `pathlib` Package.
+Attributes such as size, age, suffix, stem, or type.
+Each filter can be combined using Python's over-loadable boolean operators.

-**Note on Age Filters:**
-Age filters (`AgeDays`, `AgeYears`, `AgeHours`, `AgeMinutes`) must be instantiated before applying comparisons.
-Use the instance form to construct configured filters.
-For example:

-- `AgeMinutes() > 10` — files older than 10 whole minutes.
-- `AgeDays() == 0` — files younger than one day (unit-age equals 0).

-Do not use class-level comparisons such as `AgeMinutes > 10`.
-Instead instantiate the filter (e.g. `AgeMinutes() > 10`).
-This ensures any instance-level configuration (like `attr="created"`) is preserved when the comparison is made.

-These filters operate on integer unit ages: the file age (in seconds) is divided by the unit size (minutes/hours/days/years) and floored to an integer before comparison.

 # Boolean Filter Operators: `&`, `|`, `~`